 Small businesses have many opportunities to attract their ideal client.
-It’s time to put these marketing myths aside and execute a practical marketing plan that will work for their business.
+It’s time to put these marketing myths aside and execute a practical marketing plan that will work for your business.

 Myth 1: My target market is older, therefore social media won’t work

 Myth 2: A mobile website isn’t necessary for small businesses

 If your website doesn’t support a mobile visitor, you will lose many opportunities to be seen by your ideal client.
-With Google basing the search results on its mobile index, a mobile responsive website and in general, mobile marketing is very important to small businesses, especially for businesses with a physical location.
+With Google basing the search results on its mobile index, a website built using mobile first design and mobile marketing is very important to small businesses, especially for businesses with a physical location.

 Responsive websites enable small businesses to deploy one website that responds to all devices, whether your visitor is on a browser, smartphone or tablet.
 This lowers your cost because you don’t need two websites and creates a better user experience for all users.